Title IX, Sexual Harassment and Sexual Assault

 - Dean of Students Office, (360) 650-3706

-Western’s Discrimination Complaint Procedure provides for prompt and equitable resolution of complaints alleging violations of Title IX.
+Western’s Discrimination Complaint Procedure provides for prompt and equitable investigation of complaints alleging violations of Title IX.
+Retaliation against complainants is prohibited by Title IX and will not be tolerated by Western.
+Western is committed to resolving complaints with a prompt, equitable, adequate, reliable and impartial investigation.

 Counseling and Support Resources